cortl0/binary_neurons_network/README.md

 ## Project directories

 #### ./src/brain/
-This folder contains everything you need for a project based on binary neurons
+This folder contains everything you need for a project based on binary neurons network

 ##### brain.h, brain.cpp
 Contains the brain class - the basis of the project